phax/peppol-commons/README.md

 * v6.2.0 - work in progress
     * Added SMP transport profile "PEPPOL AS4 v2"
     * Removed all deprecated methods
-    * Converted a runtime exception to a checked exception in `IPeppolURLProvider.getDNSNameOfParticipant`
+    * Converted a runtime exception to a checked exception in `IPeppolURLProvider.getDNSNameOfParticipant`.
+The new exception class is called `PeppolDNSResolutionException`.
+    * Added new class `SMPClientBadResponseException`
 * v6.1.4 - 2018-10-17
     * Updated to final code list V3
     * The files `PeppolDocumentTypeIdentifier.*` got new attribute names (`name` &rarr; `profilecode`, `doctypeid` &rarr; `id`, added `scheme`)